-1. Marine Insurance Act, 1963
+2. Marine Insurance Act, 1963

 Marine Insurance covers the risks associated with marine adventures.
 For example, transportation of cargo through ships.
-The consignment is exposed to the perils associated with transportation through sea and hence requires an insurance cover against sea perils such as tempest which could result in damage to the ship as well as the goods consigned.
+The consignment is exposed to the perils associated with transportation through sea and hence requires an insurance cover against sea perils such as tempest, fire, war perils, pirates, rovers, thieves, captures, seizures, restraints and detainments of princes and peoples, jettisons, barratry which could result in damage to the ship as well as the goods consigned.